thaophuongtran/311-Calls-As-Neighborhood-Characteristics-KCMO/README.md

 Table 1: Summary statitics of 311 Calls by 311 Non-Emergency Service Categories

+The 311 data contains one record for each call including information such as: type of request, time of request, open/close status of request, and location of request.
+We aggregate 311 calls and group by type and neighborhood.

 #### About demographic and socioeconomic data

+As we attempt to use 311 data to characterize urban neighborhood in complement to existing socio-demographic indicators.
+For socioeconomic and demographic features, we use data data from U.S. Census 2019 American Community Survey (ACS).

 | Socioeconomic_Demographic             | Neighborhood_Count |       Min |       Mean |     Median |         SD |          Max |
 |:--------------------------------------|-------------------:|----------:|-----------:|-----------:|-----------:|-------------:|